icosa-foundation/open-brush-docs/user-guide/using-the-open-brush-tools-quick-tools-and-menu-panels/the-admin-panel/settings.md

    iv.
 Ruler
 2. Second row of buttons (Left to right):\
    i.
 Autosimplify\
    ii.
-Experimental Mode: Toggles [Experimental Mode](../../experimental-mode.md) on or off next time you open the app\
+Experimental Mode: Shows or hides [Experimental Brushes](../../experimental-mode.md) immediately; no restart is required\
    iii.
 Swap Hands: Swaps the brush between the left and right hands.
 See [Switching Hands](../../switching-hands.md) for more information.\
    iv.
 Reset First Use: If you click this then next time you launch Open Brush you will get the short tutorial you saw when you ran it the first time.
 Also turns off [Experimental Mode](../../experimental-mode.md) and switches back to Beginners Mode where most of the tools are hidden.
 3. Pointer Angle: This changes the angle the brush pointer is at.
 Find a settings you feel comfortable with.